 |/usr/share/apport/apport||/opt/dynatrace/oneagent/agent/rdp -p %p -e %e -s %s||Core dump next application without parameters.
 The |

 |/usr/share/apport/apport %p %s %c %P||/opt/dynatrace/oneagent/agent/rdp -p %p -e %e -s %s -a %p %s %c %P||Core dump next application with parameters.
 The |

 Core handling by OneAgent dumpproc

-rdp is called first to dump the core to OneAgent folders.
-This core is used by Crash Reporting functionality.
-In the next step, OneAgent reads the
+rdpis called to dump the core to OneAgent folders.
+This core is used by the Crash Reporting functionality.

-/opt/dynatrace/oneagent/agent/.original_core_pattern and generates core according to the settings there.
+/opt/dynatrace/oneagent/agent/conf/original_core_patternand generates the core according to the settings there.
 This means that if the original setup was writing the core file to a specific place, this would still happen after OneAgent was installed.